College Counseling

 Summer

-College Counseling News for Ninth Graders - A late summer mailing including an introduction from the college counselors and information about upcoming events is e-mailed to each rising ninth grader and their family.
+College Counseling News for 9th Graders: A late summer communication including an introduction from the college counselors and information about upcoming events is emailed to each rising 9th grader and their family.

 Fall

-College Counselors greet ninth grade parents and students at Upper School 101.
+Upper School 101: College Counselors greet 9th grade parents, guardians, and students at this event.

-Catlin Gabel College Fair - Catlin Gabel hosts 30 colleges for a college fair during the school day.
+Catlin Gabel College Fair: Catlin Gabel hosts up to 30 colleges during the school day.
 This is a good opportunity for ninth graders to get a sense of the variety of colleges and hear from different kinds of schools.

 Winter